-Ansys already runs post-processing on its simulation data, but it is not on the same level as CEI's software.
+Ansys already runs post-processing on its simulation data, but it's far from what CEI's software can do.
 Going forward, the two businesses will plan products together closely, Hindsbo said.

 Microwave and radio frequency engineering seems ripe for the Ensight treatment.
 As cars and factory equipment start chatting wirelessly, engineers are increasingly using simulation software for antenna prototyping and placement.
 But these simulations can generate terabytes of data, which CEI's software could make easier to understand.